gsbDBI/bemb/docs/index.md

 With the growing size of choice datasets available, existing implementations of consumer choice modelling does not easily scale up modern datasets of millions of records.
 Our objective is to provides a versatile interface for managing choice dataset, a range of baseline models (the `torch_choice` part), and a Bayesian Embedding (i.e., BEMB) models for choice modeling that handle large-scale consumer choice datasets in modern research projects.

+## Main Components and Features
+1. The package includes a data management tool based on `PyTorch`'s dataset called `ChoiceDataset`.
+Our dataset implementation allows users to easily move data between CPU and GPU.
+2. The package provides a conditional logit model for consumer choice modelling.
+3. The package provides a nested logit model for consumer choice modelling.
+4. The package provides a Bayesian Embedding (also known as probabilistic matrix factorization) model that builds latents for customers and items.
-The package leverage GPU acceleration using PyTorch and easily scale to large dataset of millions of choice records.
-You can rest assure that the package runs flawlessly when no GPU is used as well.
+5. The package leverage GPU acceleration using PyTorch and easily scale to large dataset of millions of choice records.
+All models are trained using state-of-the-art optimizers by in PyTorch.
+These optimization algorithms are tested to be scalable by modern machine learning practitioners.
+However, you can rest assure that the package runs flawlessly when no GPU is used as well.
-For those without much experience in model PyTorch development, setting up optimizers and training loops can be frustrating.
+6. For those without much experience in model PyTorch development, setting up optimizers and training loops can be frustrating.
 We provide easy-to-use [PyTorch lightning](https://www.pytorchlightning.ai) wrapper of models to free researchers from the hassle from setting up PyTorch optimizers and training loops.

 ## Installation
 There are two parts of this project: the `torch_choice` library consisting of data management modules, logit and nested-logit models for consumer choice modelling.
 The `torch_choice` package offers based